 You can expect at least two emails from us.

-- We will acknowledge receipt of your submitted application.
+- We'll acknowledge receipt of your submitted application.

-- We will send you the outcome of your application.
+- We'll send you the outcome of your application.

-If your application is incomplete when submitted, we will email you asking for further information to support your application.
+If your application is incomplete when submitted, we'll email you asking for further information to support your application.

-Where you are granted special consideration, it is important that you follow any instructions such as to contact the course coordinator within a specified time-frame.
+Where you're granted special consideration, it is important that you follow any instructions such as to contact the course coordinator by a specific date.

 After applying, check your email often, read your messages carefully and respond to any requests by the specified date.
-Keep in touch – email us if you are having difficulties obtaining supporting documentation.
-If you don’t respond to a request for more information/documents
+Keep in touch – email us if you're having difficulties obtaining supporting documentation.
+If you don’t respond to a request for more information/documents we may have to cancel your application as incomplete.

 What are my responsibilities when applying for special consideration?